 In 1999, Anita translated her experience and enthusiasm into her first book, A Passion for Politics, followed in 2004 by Women Seen & Heard: Lessons Learned from Successful Speakers.

 In addition to her Westmont B.A. in Communication, Anita also holds an M.A. in Counseling Psychology from the University of Santa Clara, and an M.A. in Management from the University of Redlands.
 Soon she will hold her Ph.D. in Organizational Development from Fielding Graduate University.
 Her dissertation, From the Basement to the Boardroom, charts the social networks of the 172 Hispanic Americans who sit on the boards of directors for the Fortune 500.

-Westmont alumni, including communication studies majors Justin Zoradi and Trisha Balicanta, started a non-profit organization to foster educational equity in South Africa.
-The organization has thus far raised enough money to sponsor the JL Zwane Football Club in Guguletu, a township outside Cape Town, South Africa, and they've sent Anda Sozawe to college at Northlink, where he is studying sports management.
-Westmont com majors spent an afternoon with Anda in May 2008 on their conflict & reconciliation trip.
+Westmont com majors spent an afternoon with one of the TNHF scholars, Anda, in May 2008 on their conflict & reconciliation trip.
 Below find a video update link, plus a link to footage from Spring Sing 2008 - the Rock Paper Scissors Tournament -- won by a com major, Vicki Williams.

 Visit the website: These Numbers Have Faces